-Every reasonable effort will be made to create an opportunity for potentially affected landowners to participate in the study.
-The following approaches will be followed to satisfy legal requirements:
+Every reasonable effort was made to create an opportunity for potentially affected landowners to participate in the study.
+The following approaches were followed to satisfy legal requirements:

-- Meetings are to be held with organised structures that represent a fair percentage of the potentially affected landowners, e.g. Farmers' Associations. - Briefing papers and questionnaires will be distributed to as many of the landowners directly affected by the proposed route of the pipeline, as can possibly be reached.
+- Meetings were held with organised structures that represent a fair percentage of the potentially affected landowners, e.g. Farmers' Associations. - Briefing papers and questionnaires were distributed to as many of the landowners directly affected by the proposed project, - Focus Group Meetings